lil-white-shadow/scholarships.com-homepage-redesign/README.md

-# Scholarships.com Homepage Re-design
+# Scholarships.com Homepage Redesign
-A responsive home page re-design for Scholarships.com using plain html, css, javascript without using any 3rd party libraries.
+A responsive home page redesign for Scholarships.com using plain html, css, javascript without using any 3rd party libraries.